magicmq/docs-translator/README.md

 - HTML tags pertaining to tables: `<table>`, `<th>`, `<tr>`, `<td>`, etc.
 - HTML heading tags: `<h1>`, `<h2>`, `<h3>`, etc.
 - Other miscellaneous tags: `<blockquote>`, and more

+### Building DocsTranslator

+Building requires [Maven](https://maven.apache.org/) and [Git](https://git-scm.com/).
+Maven 3+ is recommended for building the project.
+Follow these steps:

+1. Clone the repository: `git clone https://github.com/magicmq/docs-translator.git`
+2. Enter the repository root: `cd docs-translator`
+3. Build with Maven: `mvn clean package`
+4. Built files will be located in the `target` directory.

+**Note:** Maven shades Jython and some other runtime dependencies into the final JAR file.
+The shaded JAR is `docs-translator-{VERSION}.jar`, *not* `original-docs-translator-{VERSION}.jar`.

+## Contributing

+Any contributions you make to DocsTranslator are **greatly appreciated**.

+If you have a suggestion or modification that would make DocsTranslator better, please [fork the repo](https://github.com/magicmq/docs-translator/fork) and create a pull request.
+You can also simply [open an issue](https://github.com/magicmq/docs-translator/issues/new) with the tag "enhancement".

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request